-"Yi-there's one big un," he replied, injured.
+"Yi-there's one big 'un," he replied, injured.

-"It's a wonder," she said, sipping again.
+"It's a wonder," she said, sipping again."

 She had a winsome face when her hair was loose.
+He loved

-He loved her to grumble at him in this manner.
-He looked at her again, and went, without any sort of leave taking.
+her to grumble at him in this manner.
+He looked at her again, and went, without any sort of leave-taking.
 He never took more than two slices of bread and butter to eat in the pit, so an apple or an orange was a treat to him.
 He always liked it when she put one out for him.
-He tied a scarf round his neck, put on his great, heavy boots, his coat with the big pocket that carried his snap-bag and his bottle of tea, and went forth into the fresh, morning air, closing without locking the door behind him.
-He loved the early morning.
-He always left the house at six, though the men were not turned down till about seven, and he had only a half hour's walk.
-Usually he went over the fields, and often, in summer, would look in the gin-close for mushrooms, straying through the thick wet grass in his pit-boots, looking for the lurking, white-fleshed things.
-If he found any, he stowed them carefully in his pocket.
-It scarcely seemed hard to him, to leave the fresh, cool air of morning, and go down.
-He was so used to it, it came simply and naturally.
-So he appeared at the pit top, often with a stalk from the hedge between his teeth, which he chewed all day to keep his mouth moist, down the mine, feeling quite as happy as when he was in the field.
+He tied a scarf round his neck, put on his great, heavy boots, his coat, with the big pocket, that carried his snap-bag and his bottle of tea, and went forth into the fresh morning air, closing, without locking, the door behind him.
+He loved the early morning, and the walk across the fields.
+So he appeared at the pit-top, often with a stalk from the hedge between his teeth, which he chewed all day to keep his mouth moist, down the mine, feeling quite as happy as when he was in the field.

-Later, when the time for the baby grew nearer, he would bustle round in his slovenly fashion, poking out the ashes, rubbing the fire-place, sweeping the house before he went to work.
+Later, when the time for the baby grew nearer, he would bustle round in his slovenly fashion, poking out the ashes, rubbing the fireplace, sweeping the house before he went to work.
 Then, feeling very self-righteous, he went upstairs.

-"Now I'n cleaned up for thee: that's no 'casions ter stir a peg all day, but sit and read thy books."
+"Now I'm cleaned up for thee: tha's no 'casions ter stir a peg all day, but sit and read thy books."